Gray takes no-hitter into 7th, Rockies beat D-Backs, 7-3

 TRAINER’S ROOM

 Diamondbacks: INF Ketel Marte was placed on the 10-day IL, a day after hurting his right hamstring.
-2B Andrew Young was recalled from the taxi squad. … RHP Zac Gallen (forearm fracture) threw 67 pitches at Salt River Fields in Scottsdale, Arizona, on Wednesday. … Manager Torey Lovullo has not given details on why RHP Chris Devenski wa placed on the restricted list on Wednesday night.
+2B Andrew Young was recalled from the taxi squad. … RHP Zac Gallen (forearm fracture) threw 67 pitches at Salt River Fields in Scottsdale, Arizona, on Wednesday. … Lovullo has not given details on why RHP Chris Devenski was placed on the restricted list on Wednesday night.

 Rockies: INF Chris Owings didn’t play due to right hamstring soreness.
 Owings had two doubles and a triple in Wednesday’s win before leaving after the fifth inning.
-Manager Bud Black said he is optimistic it is a short-term issue.
+Black said he is optimistic it is a short-term issue.

 UP NEXT